Vakhtang V: Appointment

-Royal document (Persian and Georgian) from 1657.
+Royal charter of Vakhtang V in Persian and Georgian.

 As King Rostom had no legitimate sons, he adopted Prince Luarsab as his heir.
 However, Luarsab died under mysterious circumstances during hunting in 1652, an event widely regarded at the Persian court as a political assassination.
-These suspicions prompted Prince Vakhtang Rostom Mirza, Luarsab’s younger brother and lord of Qazvin, to decline the offer to become the king’s adopted son and successor, fearing a similar fate.
-Vakhtang Rostom Mirza himself died later that same year.
+These suspicions prompted Prince Vakhtang, Luarsab’s younger brother and lord of Qazvin, to decline the offer to become the king’s adopted son and successor, fearing a similar fate.
+Vakhtang himself died later that same year.
 Consequently, Rostom resolved to adopt the ambitious Bakhuta Beg (Vakhtang II of Mukhrani) as his son and heir to the throne.

 Parsadan Gorgijanidze, a close adviser to King Rostom, was dispatched to the court of Shah Abbas II to seek the monarch’s approval for Vakhtang’s adoption.
 This mission is recorded in Henri Brenner’s Series regnum Iberiae.
 In response, the Shah requested a portrait of the Prince of Mukhrani, which he received two weeks later, reportedly influencing his favorable decision.
 After receiving the Shah’s confirmation, Vakhtang was officially adopted in 1653 and sent to Persia, where he was received with great honor by the Shah.
 During his stay, the Georgian diplomatic delegation led by Gorgijanidze informed the Shah of the death of Vakhtang Rostom Mirza and formally requested the recognition of Bakhuta Beg as heir to the throne.
 While in Isfahan, Vakhtang converted to Islam and adopted the name Shah Navaz Khan, meaning “monarch of delights” or “beloved of the Shah”.

 In Persia, he was appointed governor of Isfahan and of Gilan before returning to Georgia.
 Upon his return, Vakhtang began referring to himself as Rostom’s son in official documents.
 Although royal decrees referred to him by his Muslim name, Shah Navaz Khan, he continued to use the name Vakhtang in order to maintain the support of the Christian population of Kartli.
 The retainers of both King Rostom and Queen Mariam were compelled to swear allegiance to the new crown prince, who was granted an apanage consisting of several villages in the district of Savakhtaago.